 “Build it, and they will come” is not a great mantra for success these days.
 With thousands of new websites being launched every day you have to have a marketing plan.

-Blogging and or Content Marketing are a slow but sure way to increase traffic.
+Blogging and content marketing are the slow but sure ways to increase your traffic.
 You’ll need to be good at it and be consistent.
 Utilising social media marketing to help spread the word will speed up the process.
 You’ll have to be in it for the long haul though as it can take several years to establish a business this way.